-PAG ЭΕ
+PA GE

-Pream nble 3
+Pream nble

 1. Purpose 3

 2. Background 4

 3. The law 4

-4. Application of the law 4
+4. The law 4

 4.1 Definitions [section 1(1)] 4

-4.1.1 Definition of "foreign dividend" 4
+4.1.1 Definition of "foreign dividend"

 (a) Meaning of any "amount" 5

-(b) Meaning of "paid or payable" 6
+(b) Meaning of "paid or payable"

-(c) Meaning of "foreign company" 8
+(c) Meaning of "foreign company"

-(d) Meaning of "in respect of a share" 8
+(d) Meaning of "in respect of a share" 9

-(e) Treatment of an amount paid or payable by a foreign company in respect of a share under foreign income tax law on companies or company law (paragraphs (a) and (b) of the definition of "foreign dividend") .
-10
+(e) Treatment of an amount paid or payable by a foreign company in respect of a share under foreign income tax law on companies or company law (paragraphs (a) and (b) of the definition of "foreign dividend") 10

-(f) Onus to obtain information on the income tax law on companies or company law of a foreign country .
-13
+(f) Onus to obtain information on the income tax law on companies or company law of a foreign country 14

-(g) Interpretation of the income tax law on companies or company law of a foreign country .
-14
+(g) Interpretation of the income tax law on companies or company law of a foreign country 15

-(h) Exclusion from the definition of "foreign dividend" - Redemption or buy-back of a participatory interest in a foreign collective investment scheme (paragraph (i) of the exclusions) .
-14
+(h) Exclusion from the definition of "foreign dividend" - Redemption or buy-back of a participatory interest in a foreign collective investment scheme (paragraph (i) of the exclusions) 15

-(i) Exclusion from the definition of "foreign dividend" - An amount paid or payable by a foreign company that constitutes a share in that company (paragraph (iii) of the exclusions) .
-14
+(i) Exclusion from the definition of "foreign dividend" - An amount paid or payable by a foreign company that constitutes a share in that company (paragraph (iii) of the exclusions) 15

-4.1.2 Definition of "foreign company" .
-15
+4.1.2 Definition of "foreign company" 17

-4.1.3 Definition of "foreign return of capital" .
-17
+4.1.3 Definition of "foreign return of capital" 18

-414 Definition of "controlled foreign company" 17
+4.1.4 Definition of "controlled foreign company" 19